beling/book-pl/src/ch11-01-writing-tests.md

 <span class="caption">Listing 11-3: Adding a second test that will fail because
 we call the `panic!` macro</span>

 Run the tests again using `cargo test`.
-The output should look like Listing 11-4, which shows that our `exploration` test passed and `another` failed.
+The output should look like listing 11-4, which shows that our `exploration` test passed and `another` failed.

 ```text